iPrunes - Open Source Aquaponics

 I got lucky!!!

 When I filled the tank I couldn't fine any leaks. wow!
 But if you do find some there is a fix.
 It comes in a thinker form of Weld-on 16 which you can apply along the joint of any area you find is leaking.

 Once again leave for the necessary curing time.

 Test again and if all's good that's the hardest bit of the build tackled.

 Step 20: Control System (Pi & 4 Channel Relay)

 In this section of the build we will start developing the electronic control system which will allow us to control the actuators iPrunes uses.

-This may look complicated but it is relatively simply, we have a Raspberry Pi Zero W controlling a 4 Channel Relay.
+This may look complicated but it is relatively simple.
+We have a Raspberry Pi Zero W controlling a 4-Channel Relay.

 The PCB I had started to design will allow you to eventually monitor the system but sadly I ran out of money and time to continue this aspect of the design.

 The first thing to do is to set the Pi up so you can connect to it in a headless mode; either a SSH or VNC connection!
 I Prefer a VNC connection which allows you a desktop view of your Pi as I'm no pro when it comes to command-line syntax.